JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 **This module is not designed to compare later-stages post-processing of quantitative data such as missing value replacement, and we advise users to publically upload data without replacement of missing values and without manual filtering.**

 We think that this module is more suited to evaluate the impact of (non exhaustive list):
--
+- Protein coverage across multiple divergent samples.
+- Label free protein quantification across very divergent samples where protein abundances below the quantification level are expected.

 Other modules will be more suited to explore further post-pocessing steps.

 ## Data set

 A subset of the Thermo Exploris 480 mass spectrometer (Thermo Fisher) data independent acquisition (DIA) data described by [Schessner et al., 2023](https://www.nature.com/articles/s41467-023-41000-7) was used as a benchmark dataset.
-Here, only the 18 runs from the short gradient series (named “20210131_EXPL4_ViAl_SA_HeLa_Evosep_21min_DIA_120k_15k_1-5*”) was used, including three technical replicates of 6 fractions derived from subcellular fractionation by centrifugation of HeLa cells.
+Here, only the 18 runs from the short gradient series (named “20210131_EXPL4_ViAl_SA_HeLa_Evosep_21min_DIA_120k_15k_1-5*”) was used, including three biological replicates of 6 fractions derived from subcellular fractionation by differential centrifugation of HeLa cells.

 Please refer to the original publication for the full description of sample preparation and data acquisition parameters ([Schessner et al., 2023](https://www.nature.com/articles/s41467-023-41000-7).